codeaudit/polyai-models/README.md

 # Requirements

 Using these models requires [Tensorflow Hub](https://www.tensorflow.org/hub) and [Tensorflow Text](https://www.tensorflow.org/tutorials/tensorflow_text/intro).
-In particular, Tensorflow text provides text processing ops that allow the model to directly work on text, requiring no pre-processing or tokenization from the user.
-We test using Tensorflow version 1.14 and Tensorflow Text version 0.6.0 (which is compatible with tf 1.14).
+In particular, Tensorflow text provides ops that allow the model to directly work on text, requiring no pre-processing or tokenization from the user.
+We test using Tensorflow version 1.14 and Tensorflow Text version 0.6.0 (which is compatible with Tensorflow 1.14).
 A list of available versions can be found [on the tf text github repo](https://github.com/tensorflow/text/releases).

 # Models